-Pearle Vision growth is driven by systems and support that help Licensed Operators manage multiple centers.
+Pearle Vision growth is driven by systems and support that help Licensed Owners manage multiple centers.

 Pearle Vision’s business systems are designed to simplify the management of a retail optical store.
 The benefits are twofold.
-First, by reducing the amount of time needed for backend operations, we free up Licensed Operators to grow their business by devoting their energy to marketing and providing world-class service to patients.
-Second, since operations are streamlined, it is much easier for Licensed Operators to manage multiple eye care centers — growing a strong income stream from multiple Neighborhood EyeCare Centers.
+First, by reducing the amount of time needed for backend operations, we free up Licensed Owners to grow their business by devoting their energy to marketing and providing world-class service to patients.
+Second, since operations are streamlined, it is much easier for Licensed Owners to manage multiple locations — growing a strong income stream from multiple Neighborhood EyeCare Centers.

 Ketan Sheladia is taking advantage of the systemization of the business to maximize his earning potential on both the exam side of the business and the retail side.
 As an optometrist, he loves owning four EyeCare Centers in Chicago because the patients in his neighborhood centers help keep his exam schedule full.
 Meanwhile, integrated tools for tracking sales and reordering popular inventory make the retail side of the business simple to oversee.
 As a doctor, he loves being able to provide care to more patients.
 As a businessman, he appreciates the ability to serve patients further by providing stylish eyewear.